Summary

 No reliability rating

-The Toyota C-HR is a brand-new model, so as of March 2024 we don’t have enough reliability data on the crossover to generate a reliability rating.
+The Toyota C-HR is a fairly new model, so as of January 2025 we don’t have enough reliability data on the crossover to generate a reliability rating.

 The Car Expert’s reliability information is provided exclusively to us using workshop and extended warranty data from our partner, MotorEasy, sourced from both official dealerships and independent workshops.